superg3m/ckit/README.md

 ### -- GRAPHICS MODULE ONLY WORKS ON CL.exe MSVC -- windows only right now because programming is hard lmao
+### I'm wondering if ckit is getting to expansive and too big, but so far i'm having tons of fun with it

 # Ckits's Core Thesis
 - The point of the ckit is to provide a nice library to build c projects with.